 In November 2013 a federal court suspended the company’s environmental permit, saying Belo Sun had not taken necessary steps to analyze the mine’s potential impact on indigenous peoples who live within a few kilometers of the mine site.

 In December, Belo Sun won temporary permission to keep operating while awaiting a final ruling on that case, which came in June 2014 and meant for the company to suspend work at Volta Grande.

 “We are disappointed by this second interruption to our construction plans, however these hurdles are expected and we will work through them," the firm's President and CEO, Peter Tagliamonte, said in the statement.
 "We are working with our local Brazilian counsel to have the decision of the Court overturned on appeal."

-Belo Sun plans to spend an initial $5 million in exploration this year, aimed at demonstrating the possibility of new and expanded gold mineralization on 175,000-hectare (about 120km) property, where small-scale miners have been active since the 1960’s.
+Belo Sun plans to spend an initial $5 million in exploration this year, aimed at demonstrating the possibility of new and expanded gold mineralization on 175,000-hectare property, where small-scale miners have been active since the 1960’s.